skillcadet/blog/_posts/2025-02-02-Writing-a-faucet-dapp.md

 If we detect that the test harness is active, record 0.0 for drip amounts since we didn't do an actual transaction.

 In this step, I created a migration sql file and also updated the broken transactions to 0.0 eth/ant.

+## Switching to the Mainnet!

+Ok, on February 14th, 2025, the real ANT token launched on the Arbitrum One network.
+In theory this is simple.

+* Change the network endpoint
+* Change the network chain id
+* Change the token contract to the live token
+* Create a new wallet
+* Fund the wallet
+* Connect the new wallet
+* Set new Drip rates
+* Change the wallet donate address on the input form

+All of which went swimmingly, however... transactions on the mainnet are confirming faster than the faucet issues them introducing a race condition on the nonce (serial number) of the second transaction.

+I solved the broken response by wrapping the transactions in try/except blocks and I also wait for the first transaction to fully complete before issuing the second one.

+Finally, I moved the ANT Token transaction first as we don't want to waste ETH if we had a problem with the ANT.

+### Announce in the forum

+We announced the faucet as live in the Autonomi forum, inviting people to either donate to or test the faucet.
+Both occurred, which was how we discovered the nonce bug above.

+### Increase wallet field size

+Per a request in the forum, to help with people sending screenshots of the faucet, the width of the wallet field was increased to show the full wallet address.

+I also reintroduced the Metamask integration, with corrections to allow Metamask to return lowercase wallet addresses and still work correctly.